mirasecurity/aws/1az-security-eto-trellix-nx/README.md

 * **The steps to install the VPC-Security stack are as follows:**
     1. Navigate to AWS CloudFormation and create a new stack and upload the VPC-Security-Trellix-NX.yaml file
-    2. Give the VPC a unique Stack Name
+    2. Give the VPC a unique Stack Name and select a availability zone
     3. Under Security Groups and Keys, assign the EC2s a SSH KeyPair
     4. Under Security Groups and Keys, set the network CIDR subnet that can access the appliances management interfaces, the default 0.0.0.0/0 will create a security group rule to allow access from any client.
 To only allow SSH/Webui access from a single IP this may be set here, e.g. 21.22.11.55/32
-    5. Under Decryptor Appliance Configuration, the ETO AMI ID should be entered, this is unique per AWS region and ETO model type
+    5. Under Decryptor Appliance Configuration, the ETO AMI ID should be entered, this is unique per AWS region and ETO license type
     6. The Decryptor instance type may be lowered to a lower cost type.
 If the AMI is obtained from the marketplace, ensure the chosen value matches a valid EC2 instance type as shown on the marketplace listing.
 The [Virtual ETO Product Brief](https://mirasecurity.com/resources/) also details the CPU and memory requirements for each licensed capacity
     7. Under IDS Tool settings, the Trellix NX AMI ID should be entered.
 Insert your Trellix Activation Code so that the VM can activate the NX software on startup.
 An admin password is also required to be set, this can later be changed to a more secure password during the setup process